marcushio/LiveAuction/README.md

 with

-### Project Assumptions
-We'll just list some assumptions.
--We're setting up all clients with a positive bank account balance.

 ### Design Choices
 We used RMI to handle our remote communication rather than managing all the port programming ourselves.
 This implied that we'd have to make our individual programs